 Registering a baby after a stillbirth or neonatal death

-In Scotland, arrangements are different.
-Registering births is postponed and stillbirths and deaths are being registered remotely via phone and email, see National Records of Scotland (NRS) registration services here.
+In Scotland, arrangements are slightly different.
+Stillbirths and deaths are being registered remotely via phone and email.
+Birth registrations are being reintroduced on a specific timetable.

-You can download NRS’s list of current contact for registration offices here.
+You can download National Record of Scotland’s list of registration offices here.

 Funeral arrangements for your baby